Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 ## Override an Image for an Update

-If you wish to update to a firmeare image other than the latest image found by FAS, you can override the image for the update.
+If you wish to update to a firmware image other than the latest image found by FAS, you can override the image for the update.
-This procedure would also be useful if an update fails because of `"No Image available"`, whcih is caused by FAS unable to match the data on the node to find an image in the image list.
+This procedure would also be useful if an update fails because of `"No Image available"`, which is caused by FAS unable to match the data on the node to find an image in the image list.

 > **WARNING:** Make sure to select the correct image as FAS will force a flash of the device -- using incorrect firmware may make it inoperable.

-It is strongly recomended to do a dryrun first and check the output.
+It is strongly recommended to do a dryrun first and check the output.

 ### Procedure to Override an Image